-Having your company brand professionally designed costs money, but it may cost your business more if you do not have a high-quality, visual identity.
+Having your company brand professionally designed costs money.
+But not having a high-quality, visual identity may cost your business more.
 The visual representation of your identity is something that takes a skilled resource.

 A logo that is not aligned with your vision, values, target audience and positioning could cause confusion in the market.
 For example, if you provide quality services with attention to detail, your lack of attention to detail in your brand will send a conflicting message to your prospects.

 Because more people search for products and services online, you need a quality visual identity for your web presence.
 You can’t properly represent your business online without one.